sangeetha0813/Project2-Library-Management-System/README.md

 ```
 ****Task 4: Retrieve All Books Issued by a Specific Employee****

-    Select all books issued by the employee with emp_id = 'E101'
+    Objective: Select all books issued by the employee with emp_id = 'E101'
 ```sql
 select * from books join issued_status on books.isbn = issued_status.issued_book_isbn
         join employees on employees.emp_id = issued_status.issued_emp_id where employees.emp_id='E101';
   ```
 ****Task 5: List members Who Have Issued More Than One Book****

-     Use GROUP BY to find members who have issued more than one book
+    Objective: Use GROUP BY to find members who have issued more than one book
 ```sql
 select member_id,member_name, count(issued_book_isbn) as books_issued from issued_status
                     join members on  members.member_id = issued_status.issued_member_id